Skip to content

 Base class for reactive state containers with observable attributes.

-Store provides a convenient way to group related observable values together and manage their lifecycle as a cohesive unit.
-Store subclasses can define observable attributes using the observable() descriptor, and Store provides methods for subscribing to changes, serializing state, and managing the reactive relationships.
+Store groups related observable values together and manages their lifecycle as a cohesive unit.
+Store subclasses define observable attributes using the observable() descriptor, and Store provides methods for subscribing to changes, serializing state, and managing reactive relationships.

 Example